Classical architecture: Origins

 Classical architecture is derived from the architecture of ancient Greece and ancient Rome.
 After the collapse of the western part of the Roman empire, the architectural traditions of the Roman Empire ceased to be practised in large parts of western Europe.
 In the Byzantine Empire, however, ancient ways of building methods survived, though they gradually developed into a distinct Byzantine style.
 The first conscious attempts to bring back the architectural language of classical antiquity into Western Europe emerged during the Carolingian Renaissance of the late 8th and 9th centuries.
 The gatehouse of Lorsch Abbey (c.
-800) in present-day Germany features alternating attached columns and archesl an almost direct paraphrase of e.g., that of the Colosseum in Rome.
+800) in present-day Germany features alternating attached columns and arches, a paraphrase of, for example, those of the Colosseum in Rome.

 While Byzantine, Romanesque, and even to some aspects of Gothic architecture (with which classical architecture is often posed) incorporate classical elements and details, they generally do not reflect a systematic effort to revive or emulate the architectural principles of antiquity.
 For instance, they typically do not adhere the idea of a systematic order of proportions for columns.
 As such, these styles are not considered classical architecture in the strict sense.

 Caryatids on the Erechtheion (Athens), an example of a Greek architectural element taken up by later classical architecture.

 The fronts of ancient Roman temples like the Maison Carrée in Nîmes have inspired much later classical architecture, e.g. Virginia State Capitol.

 Lorsch Abbey gatehouse (Germany), c.
 800, an example of the architectural style of the short-lived Carolingian Renaissance, a first classical movement in architecture.